 Who Should Test Serum Zonulin Family Protein?

-If you have, or have recently had, any of the following common conditions you should consider a serum zonulin test.
+If you have, or have recently had, any of the following common conditions you could consider a serum zonulin test.

 - Coeliac disease or gluten intolerance